Kurow Museum is the National Museum of Social Security.

 Visit to learn the story of the ‘Three Wise Men’ who witnessed the hardship and saw the necessity for a scheme to help families in need.

 Our Museum is staffed by volunteers and managed by volunteers.
 Our collection is only as good as the objects gifted by the community.
-We look forward to having a dedicated archive space in the near future and value those working towards making this a reality
+We now have a dedicated archive space.

 CURRENT FEATURED DISPLAYS:

 Exhibit: The old and new Upper Waitaki Bridges that cross the mighty Waitaki at Kurow

 Campbell Park through Time: a mainly pictorial review of the many stories of Otekaieke Estate and the Special School at Campbell Park

 Pop in and visit the Kurow Museum & Information Centre for information, internet access, car registrations, road miles, newspapers, photocopying services, souvenirs, accommodation bookings, activity bookings, A2O gear and a friendly chat!

 Phone (03) 436 0950.
 57 Bledisloe Street (PO Box 56, Kurow)